 - From the drop-down menu, select AutoText.

 - From the slide-out menu, select Save Selection to AutoText Gallery.

 - The Create New Building Block dialog opens.

 - Make any changes to the block parameters.
 You can amend it later if needed.

 Adding Parts to a Document

 Any asset in the Building Blocks Organizer can be placed in your Word document.
 The advantage of AutoText entries is they are readily available from the side menu.
-For example, you can see three AutoText items in the screen snap below.
+For example, three AutoText items are in the screen snap below.
 The first two were created automatically by Microsoft when I installed Word.
 The third item is the custom one I added.

 Inserting AutoText Entries

 - Place your cursor where you’d like to add your AutoText entry.